Close

 • Gratitude, Distraction, Breathing, Muscle Relaxation, Thought Changing Strategies

-Counselling in the community
+Counselling in the Community

-• Alcoholics Anonymous 24 hour Helpline Halton: 905-631-8784 Alcoholics Anonymous is a fellowship of people who come together to solve their drinking problem.
+• Alcoholics Anonymous 24 hour Helpline Halton: 905-845-5900 Alcoholics Anonymous is a fellowship of people who come together to solve their drinking problem.
 It doesn’t cost anything to attend A.A. meetings.
 There are no age or education requirements to participate.
 Membership is open to anyone who wants to do something about their drinking problem.
 The website also lists upcoming meetings.

 • OneStopTalk A free, immediate and confidential service for children, youth and their families.
 Click the "Start the Conversation" button or call 1 855 416 8255.
 Service is provided in Monday-Friday 12-8pm and Saturdays 12-4pm.
 When you reach out you can instantly connect with a registered therapist by phone or video.
 Together, they'll help create a plan to help you feel better.